nsidc/earthaccess/docs/contributing/development.md

     !!! note

         On Sept.
 23, 2024, the name of the conda environment changed from `earthaccess-dev` to `earthacess` to align with community best practices.
-If you have an `earthaccess-dev` environment, we reccomend deleting it and creating a new one.
+If you have an `earthaccess-dev` environment, we recommend deleting it and creating a new one.
         From the repository root, you can do that with these commands:

         ```bash